pgl1234/Real-world-Spectrum/README.md

 ### B. LTE Spectrum Dataset
 The LTE dataset is collected by a spectrum measurement node located at [118.7905 (east longitude), 31.9378 (northern latitude), 12.10 (altitude)] on the Jiangjun Road campus of the NUAA in Nanjing, China (see Fig. 1 node 1).
 The collected bandwidth is 690-710 MHz.
 The data type is the same as the FM spectrum dataset.
 The range of collection time is from 17:52 on May 2nd, 2023, to 18:32 on May 2nd, 2023, with a sampling interval of 1 second.

-The STFT is also used to convert I/Q data into spectrogram series.
+The STFT is also used to convert LTE I/Q data into spectrogram series.
 The parameters are set the same as for the FM dataset except that the STFT number is 16254 and the center frequency of the FM is 700 MHz.

 This dataset is used to demonstrate the transfer learning performance of the proposed method.